How To Adjust Tracking Force & Set Anti Skate On Turntable

-Well, I know the terms like “tracking force” and “anti-skate” in the turntable setup look scary to a lot of people.
+Well, I know the terms like “tracking force” and “anti-skate” in the turntable setup look scary to many people.
 Even, I was afraid too when I entered the vinyl world.

-When I was setting up my first turntable, I didn’t know about these terms and I was just playing with my turntable and the sound coming out of my speakers is quite bad.
+When I was setting up my first turntable, I didn’t know about these terms.
+I was playing with my turntable, and the sound coming out of my speakers was quite bad.
 So, I called my friend and asked him for his help.
-He came to my home and directly asked me what’s the tracking force of the cartridge.
-I was like what the hell does that mean?
+He came to my home and directly asked me what the tracking force of the cartridge was.
+I was like, what the hell does that mean?
 He laughed a bit and then explained the concept to me.

-So, I have drafted this article in which I have explained the whole tracking force and anti-skate concept and also shared a step-by-step guide to adjust the tracking force and set anti-skate on the turntable in simple words.
+In this article, I have explained the concept of tracking force and anti-skate and also shared why it’s important.
+After that, I have shared a step-by-step guide to adjust the tracking force and set anti-skate on the turntable.

 What is Tracking Force & Why It’s Important:

-In simple words, the tracking force is the force or weight that your stylus is putting on the vinyl record.
+Well, the tracking force is the force/weight that your stylus puts on vinyl records while running inside record grooves.

-The perfect tracking force adjustment is required to help your stylus fetch audio signals from the record grooves properly, otherwise, you might face a lot of issues.
+The perfect tracking force adjustment is required to help your stylus fetch audio signals from the record grooves properly; the audio signals will be in-complete and your setup won’t be able to reproduce the music from grooves perfectly.

-Suppose, the tracking force is too light then it becomes difficult for your stylus to stay in the grooves thus stylus won’t be able to fetch audio signals properly and it can even jump on your record which eventually damages the stylus tip and causes record skipping issues.
+In case, the tracking force is too light then it becomes difficult for your stylus to stay inside the grooves causing the stylus to not fetch audio signals properly.
+A light force can also cause the stylus to jump on your record which eventually damages the stylus tip and causes record skipping issues.

-So, the perfect adjustment of tracking force is very important to make your setup sound good and also avoid damage to the stylus and records.
+So, a perfect adjustment of tracking force is required to make your setup sound good and also avoid damage to the stylus and records.

 Now, the question is what is the perfect or recommended tracking force?